Assisted suicide: Canada

-In Canada, physician-assisted suicide was first legalized in the Province of Quebec on 5 June 2014.
+In Canada, physician-assisted suicide was first legalized in the province of Quebec on 5 June 2014.
 It was declared nationally legal by the Supreme Court of Canada on 6 February 2015, in Carter v.
 Canada (Attorney General).

 National legislation formalizing physician-assisted suicide passed in mid-June 2016, for patients facing an estimated death within six months.
 Eligibility criteria have been progressively expanded over time.
 As of March 2021, individuals no longer need to be terminally ill in order to qualify for assisted suicide.
-Legislation allowing for assisted suicide for mental illness was expected to come into force on March 17 2023, but has since been postponed until 2024.
+Legislation allowing for assisted suicide for mental illness was expected to come into force on 17 March 2023, but has since been postponed until 2027.

 Between 10 December 2015 and 30 June 2017, 2,149 medically assisted deaths were documented in Canada.
-Research published by Health Canada illustrates physician preference for physician-administered voluntary euthanasia, citing concerns of effective administration and prevention of the potential complications of self-administration by patients.
+Research published by Health Canada illustrates physician preference for physician-administered voluntary euthanasia, citing concerns about effective administration and prevention of the potential complications of self-administration by patients.

 China

 In China, assisted suicide is illegal under Articles 232 and 233 of the Criminal Law of the People's Republic of China.
 In China, suicide or neglect is considered homicide and can be punished by three to seven years in prison.

-In May 2011, Zhong Yichun, a farmer, was sentenced two years' imprisonment by the People's Court of Longnan County, in China's Jiangxi Province for assisting Zeng Qianxiang to commit suicide.
-Zeng had mental illness and repeatedly asked Zhong to help him commit suicide.
+In May 2011, Zhong Yichun, a farmer, was sentenced to two years imprisonment by the People's Court of Longnan County, in China's Jiangxi Province for assisting Zeng Qianxiang to die by suicide.
+Zeng had a mental illness and repeatedly asked Zhong to help him die by suicide.
 In October 2010, Zeng took excessive sleeping pills and lay in a cave.
 As planned, Zhong called him 15 minutes later to confirm that he was dead and buried him.
 However, according to the autopsy report, the cause of death was from suffocation, not an overdose.
 Zhong was convicted of criminal negligence.
 In August 2011, Zhong appealed the court sentence, but it was rejected.

 In 1992, a physician was accused of murdering a patient with advanced cancer by lethal injection.
 He was eventually acquitted.